 1. Go to the familysearch library catalog .
 In the search area enter in the name of the county. ie. Canada, Ontario, Essex.

-- Once you find the property in the abstract index find the land records in the sam way as above and order in the “General Registers” microfilm that corresponds with the instrument number and date.
+Once you find the property in the abstract index find the land records in the same way as above but this time you’re looking for “General Registers” microfilm that corresponds with the instrument number and date.
 Look for the term “Registrar of Deeds” to make sure you are looking at the correct microfilm.

 The Archives of Ontario has land records you can order through interlibrary loan.
 The “Municipal Records” may have land related information.
 They also have Land Patent Plans for some townships.
 These records are maps of land and sometimes have the name of the land owner.